-- Hospital cancer programs
+- · Hospital cancer programs

-- Cancer treatment centers
+- · Cancer treatment centers

 - Oncology physician group practices

-- Military and Veterans Administration hospitals
+- Military and Department of Veterans Affairs hospitals

-- State and federal cancer registries
+- · State and federal cancer registries

 - Companies providing cancer registry software

-- Contract cancer registry service providers
+- · Contract cancer registry service providers

 - Pharmaceutical companies

-- Be interested in working in health care, but not directly with patients. - Be interested in business and technology. - · Be detail oriented. - Have an aptitude for science, but also like management, law, and computers. - Enjoy working with professionals: physicians, nurses, lawyers, administrators and executives. - Want a career where you can choose to work on your own, with others, or some of both. - Have a strong knowledge of medical terminology. - Employ good critical thinking and communication skills.
+- Be interested in working in health care, but not directly with patients. - · Be interested in business and technology. - · Be detail oriented. - Have an aptitude for science, but also like management, law, and computers. - Enjoy working with professionals: physicians, nurses, lawyers, administrators and executives2 - Want a career where you can choose to work on your own, with others, or some of both. - · Have a strong knowledge of medical terminology. - Employ good critical thinking and communication skills.